 Read in: 4 minutes

 Favorite quote from the author:

-This book is a classic example of someone choosing themselves.
+The Artist’s Way is a classic example of someone choosing themselves.
 Long before Amazon was around and self-publishing became standard practice, Julia Cameron self-published this book after it was turned down by a publisher.
 It picked up steam fast and so in 1992, was published again by what today is called The Penguin Group.